bcgov/entity/rfcs/rfc-create-ui-architecture.md

 1. Use a story per "bundle of filing types" (instead of a story per component).
 2. Within stories, add tasks for different application steps/pages.
-3. The first story for a new filing type (other than IA) needs extra time to design and implement the resource/config object (and refactor the BCOMP IA-specific code).
+3. The first story for a new filing type (other than IA) needs extra time to design and implement the resource/config object (and refactor the Benefit Company IA-specific code).
 4. The first story also needs extra time to create initial (parameterized) unit tests.
 5. Subsequent stories will need time to update the resources/config object and refactor any new, different config/code.
 6. Subsequent stories will need time to update code where functionality differs between "bundles".